 A few things to verify after the upgrade:

-Alternatively, if you're doing a major version jump like this, a fresh install of Ubuntu 26.04 on a new server followed by migrating your data and configuration might be cleaner and faster.
+Honestly, if you're doing a jump this big, a fresh install of Ubuntu 26.04 on a new server followed by migrating your data and config is often cleaner and faster.

 Deploy a new Dedimax Cloud or VPS server with Ubuntu 26.04, migrate your applications and data, then decommission the old server.
-It's faster, cleaner, and avoids the risk of cascading upgrade issues.
+Faster, cleaner, less risk of cascading upgrade issues.

 For development and testing servers: upgrade now.
-Ubuntu 26.04 LTS is a stable release and the new toolchain versions (Python 3.14, kernel 7.0) are worth testing against your applications early.
+Ubuntu 26.04 LTS is stable and the new toolchain versions (Python 3.14, kernel 7.0) are worth testing against your applications early.

-For production servers: consider waiting for Ubuntu 26.04.1 (August 2026).
-The first point release includes fixes for issues discovered in the initial weeks after launch.
-This is standard practice and what Canonical recommends for production environments.
+For production servers: consider waiting for Ubuntu 26.04.1 in August 2026.
+The first point release rolls up fixes for issues discovered in the first weeks after launch.
+This is standard practice and what Canonical recommends for production.

 For new deployments: there's no reason to start a new project on 24.04 anymore.
-Deploy on 26.04 and benefit from five years of support from day one.
+Deploy on 26.04 and get five years of support from day one.

 Take control of your dedicated server (settings, data ...) without any limits in apps usage.